Maison Martell is renowned throughout the world for the finesse and elegance of its cognacs.

 This concentrates and circulates the aromas, making it easier to appreciate them.

-A 25-centiliter balloon glass will still let you fully appreciate the cognac’s aromatic intensity.
+It is perfect for the enlightened amateur, but to appreciate fully Cognac’s aromatic intensity, a 25cl balloon glass is best.
 Pay attention to how you hold the glass, as it can quickly warm the cognac, heightening the sensation of alcohol.

 The ideal room temperature for consuming cognac neat is around 18-20°C. Of course, if you do not have access to a dedicated cognac glass, a standard wine glass is a decent substitute.